Skip to content

 Mountain biking from Abra Malaga towards Huamanmarca ruins “downhill.”

-Informative note: In the 2-, 3-, and 4-days Inca Jungle to Machu Picchu tour, we do not organize the experience of the bike tour between the pass of Malaga and Huamanmarca because it is an asphalt road, and there are many regular local vehicles.
-If visitors require to experience a bike tour, we recommend doing it around Maras Moray.
+Informative note: On the 2-day, 3-day, and 4-day Inca Jungle to Machu Picchu tour, we do not organize the bike tour between the pass of Malaga and Huamanmarca because it is an asphalt road and there are many regular local vehicles.
+If visitors want to experience a bike tour, we recommend doing it around Maras Moray.
 If guests need, we can arrange a bike tour before embarking on the Inca Jungle Trek.

 Rafting on the Vilcanota de Santa Maria River, Cusco

-Rafting can be done in the white water of Vilcanota; many travelers want another option.
+Rafting can be done in the white water of the Vilcanota; however, many travelers prefer an alternative option.
 Recommended between May and October due to the good conditions of the Vilcanota Santa María River, “boating is done only in summer.”

 Santa Teresa Zipline Experience, Cusco

 Travelers can include a zipline experience through the Santa Teresa Valley.
-The Inca Jungle tour package does not include the zipline experience, but if guests want a zipline tour, we can arrange them.
+The Inca Jungle tour package does not include the zipline experience; however, if guests would like to add a zipline tour, we can arrange it.

 Enjoy the thermal baths of Cocalmayo de Santa Teresa, Cusco